-Whenever he wants to buy something, I’ll connect with his financial support who will organise everything on his behalf.
-If ever he needs to get to an appointment, I’ll be there to take him.
-If ever he just wants to get out of the house, I’ll support him.
-I help him to keep his independence and will point him in the right direction if he requires guidance.”
+"Whenever he wants to buy something, I’ll connect with his financial support who will organise everything on his behalf.
+If ever he needs to arrange an appointment, I’ll be there to take him.
+If he ever just wants to get out of the house, I’ll support him.
+I help him to keep his independence and I'm on hand to point him in the right direction if he requires guidance.”

 “In the afternoon, I’ll visit a lady who I see twice a week.
 She requires my support in order to give her husband a break from being a full-time carer.

-During the five hour visit I’ll make sure that all of the laundry is done, I’ll clean around the house to ease the burden and will prepare her favourite meal for her.
-Then, once the duties are done, we will have a chat about anything and everything, play cards or do some colouring.
-It’s great to know that upon leaving, I’ve not only helped the service user to feel more comfortable in her own home, but I’ve supported her husband in his own independence.”
+"During the five-hour visit, I’ll make sure that all of the laundry is done.
+I’ll also clean around the house to ease the burden and prepare her favourite meal.
+Then, once my duties are done, we'll have a chat about anything and everything, play cards or do some colouring.
+It’s great to know that when I leave, I’ve not only helped the service user to feel more comfortable in her own home, but I’ve supported her husband in his own independence.”

 If you’re interested in becoming a care worker and making a difference in the lives of the elderly and vulnerable, why not join the Medacs Healthcare family?
 To find out more about the opportunities we offer in care, visit our dedicated Homecare page or complete the form below.